 The rules themselves were not new.
 Since 2007, SWIFT had produced what were known as the TSU rules.
-TSU standing for 'Trade Servivce Utlilty', the platform on which the delivery and routing of ISO 20022 messages were handled.
+TSU standing for 'Trade Service Utility', the platform on which the delivery and routing of ISO 20022 messages were handled.
 These messages contained various types of data ranging from the establishment of a transaction, to an amendment thereof ,and, finally, the data relating to the actual shipment of the goods that had been made.
-It should be noted that paper shipping documents would still exist and the required data would be extracted from those documents and inserted into the specific ISO message for the automatic matching of data to occur.
+It should be noted that under such transactions paper shipping documents would often still exist and the required data would be extracted from those documents and inserted into the specific ISO message for the automatic matching of data to occur.

-However, due to the use of ISO 20022 messages, the product was bank-to-bank based.
+However, due to a requirement to use ISO 20022 messages, the product was bank-to-bank based.
 All interactions between the buyer or seller and its respective bank was outside the rules and the TSU.
 The URBPO made specific reference to a transaction matching application, of which the SWIFT TSU was the only one in existence at the time.

-Unfortunately, despite positive interest at the outset, the volume of transactions have not met the market or SWIFT's expectations.
+Unfortunately, and despite positive interest at the outset, the volume of transactions has not met the market or SWIFT's expectations.

-There are often questions raised as to whether a letter of credit issued by a non-bank financial institution may be made subject to UCP 600.
+Occasionally, questions are raised as to whether a documentary credit issued by a non-bank financial institution may be made subject to UCP 600.
 In 2002, the ICC tackled this topic by issuing an Opinion under reference R505 (TA537).
 Until this day, and due to the importance of its contents, it is the only Opinion that can be found published on the ICC's website.
 The content of the Opinion can be found at the following link:

 IIn February 2009, the ICC first commissioned a global survey to obtain reliable quantitative and qualitative data on the impact of current market conditions at that time on the delivery of trade finance, and an outline of future expectations for the marketplace.
 To highlight the impact of the credit crisis at the time, the survey questions targeted trends occurring in trade finance operations in banks between Q4 2007 and Q4 2008.
 At the time, Pascal Lamy, Director-General of the World Trade Organization commented "The ICC has been instrumental in mobilizing the international community by completing its Global Survey on Trade Finance, and delivering strong recommendations ahead of the London G20 Summit."